ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    sign_info_req = nil
 ~~~~~~~~~~~

 The 'sign_info' parameter of the 2.01 (Created) response is a CBOR array of one ore more elements.
-The number of elements is equal to the number of tokens the client has posted, or the number of groups the client has been authorized to join.
-Each element contains information about signing parameters and keys for each group or topic and is formatted as follows.
+The number of elements is lower or at most equal to the number of groups the client has been authorized to join.
+Each element contains information about signing parameters and keys for one or more group or topic and is formatted as follows.

-* The first element 'id' is an identifier of the group or token for which this information applies.
+* The first element 'id' is an identifier of the group or an array of identifiers for the groups for which this information applies.

 * The second element 'sign_alg' is an integer or a text string, indicating the signature algorithm used in the group identified by 'gid'.
 It is REQUIRED of the application profiles to define specific values that this parameter can take (REQ3), selected from the set of signing algorithms of the COSE Algorithms registry defined in {{RFC8152}}.